Mediagone/small-uid/README.md

 (string)$uid->getHex(); // string(16) "1234567890abcdef"
 ```

-Uids can also be converted to an 8-bit binary string (_eg. for database persistence_):
+Uids can also be converted to an 8-bit integer or a binary string (_eg. for database persistence_):
 ```php
 $uid = SmallUid::fromString('LscmjzUyKLR');